The importance of thickness when choosing a wool coat – CDL#85

 Cover photo: Gloverall lookbook

-Reading your comments, I see that the idea that a wool coat should not include too much synthetic has been understood.
+Reading your comments, I see that the idea that a wool coat should not contain too much synthetic has been understood.

-Indeed, a coat with too much polyamide/polyester like many found at the entry level will not be able to insulate you well from the cold.
+In fact, a coat with too much polyamide/polyester, like many entry-level ones, will not insulate you well from the cold.

-However, you must add another criterion to your reading grid when choosing your coat: the weight of the material.
+However, you must add another criterion to your reading grid, in the choice of your coat: the weight of the material.

-A 100% wool coat, if it is thin, will not keep you that warm when the thermometer is close to or below 0°.
+A 100% wool coat, if it is thin, will not keep you that warm when the thermometer is near or below 0°.

 brown coat with white turtleneck

-Massimo Dutti offers pretty and accessible 100% wool coats, but quite thin
+Massimo Dutti offers 100% wool coats that are pretty and affordable, but quite thin.

 What is the right thickness for a wool coat?

-If you buy your coat in store, you will of course be able to touch the garment and feel on your shoulders when trying it on if it is thick enough or not.
+If you buy your coat in a store, you will of course be able to touch the garment and feel on your shoulders when trying it on whether it is thick enough or not.

 On the other hand, when you buy online, it is less obvious.